Skip to main content

 Fixed term tenancies are ended differently.

-Read this guide instead if you want to end a fixed term tenancy early.
+Find out how to end a fixed term tenancy early.

 Options for ending your tenancy

-You can end your tenancy by either:
+You can end your private tenancy by either:

-Speak to your landlord or agent first.
-You can then agree a tenancy end date in writing once you are ready to move.
-Some landlords are more flexible about dates than others.
+You can agree on your last day in writing when you are ready to move.
+Some landlords are more flexible about leaving dates than others.

 Keep paying your rent